CodeBrauer/ignorecors/README.md

 ```

 ## Notices
 Because this is a small side project, currently only JSON is supported.
 Also, because it's for free there is a fair use policy.
-Now.sh provides 1GB of bandwidth per month, which is shared for all of you!
-You can still just use the code and host it yourself with now.sh.
+Now.sh provides 1GB of bandwidth per month, but you can still just use the code and host it yourself with now.sh.

-thanks to now.sh for their free OSS deployments.
+_Also big thanks to [now.sh](https://now.sh) for their free OSS deployments._